get-salt-AI/SaltAI-Web-Docs/docs/salt-release-announcement.md

 - Stable Diffusion nodes for creating images and videos
 - And more!

-### Enhanced Core Platform
-- Rebuilt workflow engine
+### Improved User Experience
-- Streamlined user experience
+- All-new workflow building experience
-- More powerful integration options
 - Additional features coming soon

+### LLMs & Knowledge Bases
+- New LLM nodes for interacting with your data
+- Tools and agents for building complex workflows
+- Knowledge bases for storing and retrieving information
+- Data connectors for bringing your data to Salt

-### Custom Node Builder (Coming Soon)
+### Custom Node Builder (Soon)
 - Build custom nodes in the platform with an integrated IDE and runtime
-- Enhanced node configuration capabilities
-- Improved node layout and appearance

 ## Breaking Changes